 A YouTube collab can take on a variety of forms.
 You could do a tutorial together, simply swap and create some content for each other’s channels, or give each other shoutouts in videos you create.
 In this example, one YouTuber has a guest appearance on another YouTuber’s show.

 A question and answer or ask me anything session offers an opportunity to engage with your subscribers and drive new people to your YouTube channel.
 Send out a message on social media or on email, if you’ve got an email list.
 Let people know you’re going to be doing a Q&A and ask them to submit questions.

 Ask your audience to participate by sharing something with you—a quote, a video, a photo, the answer to a question… anything goes!
 Then, create a video featuring what your audience shares.
 The benefit of this is that your featured audience members will be more likely to share your video with their friends, getting you in front of more potential subscribers.

 Go live on YouTube and share the details of the event with your friends, fans, followers, and customers outside of YouTube to let them know and drive more people to your channel.
 Here at Animoto we go live pretty regularly and stream to both YouTube and Facebook.

 We should note that one of the best ways to grow your audience on YouTube is to share regular content.
 Be consistent and offer value on a regular basis and people will subscribe to that value.
 If you need ideas, try vlogging or posting regular videos about trends or current events.

 Last—but certainly not least—ask your audience what they’d like to see!
 This includes your audience on YouTube as well as off YouTube so you can draw new subscribers to your channel.

 Have another idea for a YouTube video?
 We’d love to hear it!
 Share it with us in the comments below.
+And if you'd like to learn more, check out our YouTube marketing 101 guide.
 Happy video making!